 Requiring face masks and social distancing can help keep employees safe from one another.
-Including sanitation stations and a thorough disinfection will also help eliminate the virus from your facility at that moment in time.
+Including sanitation stations and thorough disinfection will also help eliminate the virus from your facility at that moment in time.

 However, a completely disinfected building can be ruined by one contagious carrier.